induane/asinine-website/topics/articles/2019/editorial/article_35.rst

 agreed to break the password to a government computer system, specifically SPIRNet (Secret Internet Protocol Network).

-Either one of two things is at play here.
+One of two things is at play here.
 Either the charges are completely and utterly fabricated because the Justice Department has a bone to pick with Assange, or our security systems are so woefully inadequate that it's probably being hacked on a near constant basis by other countries' intelligence agencies.
 I'm going to assume it's the former because the alternative make the United States look so utterly inept that I wouldn't even know how to analyze the problem.

 It's easy  to *say* "As a computer scientist, I can tell you that the charges are likely to be fabricated".
 And you'd either have to trust me or not trust me